aws-samples/medical-text-sentence-relevance-bert/.ipynb_checkpoints/README-checkpoint.md

 ## Steps for deploying CloudFormation Template

-To run this workshop, you will need to first deploy the CloudFormation Template.
+To run this workshop, you will need to first deploy the CloudFormation Template

-* Download the CloudFormation Template from this repository.
-The file is called `cloudformation_template.yaml`

-* Open the AWS Console
+* Open AWS Console
 * Select "CloudFormation" from the list of services
 * Select “Stacks” from the sidebar
     * ![Image](doc/image_3.png)